 You and your partner have the same say and put equal effort into the relationship (instead of feeling like one person has more say than the other).
 Examples are feeling like you are heard in your relationship or feeling comfortable speaking up, making decisions together as opposed to one person calling all the shots, and equally compromising on decisions in your relationship that make the other person feel important or respected.

 Feeling a sense of care and concern from your partner and knowing that they will be there to support you, too.
 If you’re in a healthy relationship, your partner will be kind to you, they will understand and be supportive of you when you’re going through tough times, and they will lend a helping hand in times of need.
 An important caveat is that it has to be two-sided and displayed equally.
-For example, if one person has a substance use addiction and the other person is asked to be compassionate all the time while the other person goes through all the drama, that isn’t healthy!

 You and your partner are both responsible for your own actions and words.
 You both avoid putting blame on each other and own up to your actions when you do something wrong.
 Examples are when your partner genuinely apologizes for their mistakes, they avoid taking things out on you when they’re upset, and they try to make positive changes to better your relationship.